mgonto/restangular/README.md

 #How do I add this to my project?

-You can do this by manually downloading the file from dist folder in Github or by using bower and running `bower install restangular`
+You can download this by:

+* Using bower and running `bower install restangular`
+* Using npm and running `npm install restangular`
-You can click [here to download development unminified version](https://raw.github.com/mgonto/restangular/master/dist/restangular.js) or you can click [here to download minified production version](https://raw.github.com/mgonto/restangular/master/dist/restangular.min.js)
+* Downloading it manually by clicking [here to download development unminified version](https://raw.github.com/mgonto/restangular/master/dist/restangular.js) or [here to download minified production version](https://raw.github.com/mgonto/restangular/master/dist/restangular.min.js)

 #Dependencies